Computer vision

 Traditional Machine Learning vs. Transfer Learning

-Classical Transfer Learning strategies
+Classical Transfer Learning Strategies

 Different transfer learning strategies and techniques are applied based on the domain of the application, the task at hand, and the availability of data.